 Hallervorden-Spatz disease is a rare autosomal recessive syndrome due to the atypical mutation in the gene on chromosome 20, which encodes to make an enzyme called pantothenate kinase (PANK).
 The mutation in this gene is named PANK-2.
 This protein is present mainly in the brain's central nervous system and other organs, including the eyes, liver, etc. The protein 4- phosphopantetheine, produced by the enzyme Pantothenate kinase, has a vital role in developing and regulating brain biomarkers1; lack of this enzyme affects the standard chemistry of the brain.
 Mutation influences the organ functions leading to amino acid modification (protein truncation); pantothenate is the prime element of vitamin B5; hence the defective gene influences vitamin B5 metabolism.
 This vitamin is crucial in producing coenzyme A in cells2.
 The error disrupts the energy, affecting the metabolism of lipids.
 Subsequently, the irregular energy metabolism affects the cysteine deposition and forms complexes with iron.
-Cysteine-iron complex accelerates tissue oxidation leading to damage in basal ganglia.
+Cysteineiron complex accelerates tissue oxidation leading to damage in basal ganglia.
 Patients with this syndrome usually show general neurodegenerative features like Parkinsonism, dystonia, and iron deposition inside the brain.
-Such patients are diagnosed by magnetic resonance imaging (MRI) and the levels of Pantothenate kinase-2 protein3.
+Such patients are diagnosed by magnetic resonance imaging (MRI) and the levels Pantothenate kinase-2 protein3.

-Hallervorden-Spatz syndrome, known as Pantothenate also kinase-associated neurodegeneration, was first described by two German scientists, Hallervorden and Spatz, in 19224.
+Hallervorden-Spatz syndrome, also known as

+Received: 24-05-2022 Revised: 19-10-2022 01-11-2022 Accepted: Published Online: 23-11-2022 Pantothenate kinase-associated neurodegeneration, was first described by two German scientists, Hallervorden and Spatz, in 19224.
 Studies suggest this disease is rare, affecting one in a million individuals.
 However, the life expectancy rate is less than 15 years in most cases despite the timely treatment.
-Disease diagnosed in childhood is mostly on and off progressive, leading to the child's death in early adulthood.
+Disease diagnosed in childhood is mostly on and off progressive. leading to the child's death in early adulthood.
 Generally, in this disorder, extrapyramidal symptoms are the elements for diagnosis.
 In this disease, research documented that the defective gene has the 7bp deletion leading to missense mutation and the formation of faulty proteins5.
-The common symptoms in such patients are oromandibular movement, dystonia, behavioural changes leading to dementia and retinal degeneration.
+The common symptoms in such patients are oromandibular movement, dystonia, behavioural dementia and changes leading to degeneration.
 The eye defect is due to iron accumulation in the globus pallidus, basal ganglia and substantial nigra resulting in retinal degeneration and loss of visual field6.